37 MINUTE READ

 1. My Review Method

-I’ve used a slightly unconventional method of review.
-Let me explain.
+I've used a slightly unconventional, and I hope more insightful, method of review.
 The best ice creams in the world have a smooth and creamy texture.
 This texture, primarily associated with a high milk fat content, is also determined by the average size of the ice crystals: smooth and creamy ice cream requires the majority of ice crystals to be small.
 If many crystals are large, the ice cream will be perceived as being coarse or icy.
-Because ice crystal size is a critical factor in the development of smooth texture, I’ve discussed the key principles that underpin ice crystal formation and growth, and how these principles are affected by the features of the Lello Musso Pola 5030.
-By having an understanding of these key principles, I hope that you’ll be in a better position to evaluate this machine.
+Because ice crystal size is a critical factor in the development of smooth texture, I've discussed the key principles that underpin ice crystal formation and growth, and how these principles are affected by the features of the Lello Musso Pola 5030.
+By having an understanding of these key principles, I hope that you'll be in a better position to evaluate this machine.

 2. Ice Crystals in Ice Cream